Soft-Masked Diffusion Language Models: Experiments

-\paragraph{Results} As shown in~\Figref{fig:owt-perplexity}, our SM is able to decrease the validation perplexity on OWT (from 23.14 to 21.63).
-Binary MDLM (without SM) training also improves perplexity, but on a much smaller scale (from 23.14 to 22.88). \Figref{fig:owt-scale} shows that MDLM learns to make use of the richer SM feedback by increasing the scale from initially (almost) 0 to close to 1.
-The high scaling factor could be enabled by the time-conditioned backbone, which is already provided with the time information and hence does not need to extract the time from the mask token volume.
-Next, we evaluate the unconditionally generated text of the models.
-Table~\ref{tab:mauve} shows that our SM consistently improves the MAUVE score by up to 0.1612 points when using standard masking.
-Moreover, our SM can further benefit from advanced remasking strategies, not only outperforming all the standard unmasking results but also ReMDM with the standard MDLM (by up to 0.2976 points).
-This demonstrates that our SM improves general diffusion modeling performance and can be integrated into efficiency and quality-enhancing methods, such as ReMDM.
+Next, we demonstrate that SM can be efficiently integrated into a pre-existing binary MDLM via continued pretraining for up to 100k steps.
+As shown in~\Figref{fig:owt-perplexity}, our SM decreases the validation perplexity on OWT (from 23.14 to 21.63).
+Binary MDLM (without SM) also improves the perplexity, but by a much smaller margin (from 23.14 to 22.88). \Figref{fig:owt-scale} shows that MDLM learns to make use of the richer SM feedback by increasing the scale from initially near-zero to close to 1.
+The gain in validation perplexity transfers to unconstrained generation (Table~\ref{tab:mauve}) in pretraining continuation too, where SM consistently improves the MAUVE score across all NFE budgets and unmasking strategies.
+Finally, all observations in MAUVE score transfer to generative perplexities and entropy, as shown in Appendix~\ref{app:entropy}.

 \paragraph{Ablations} We evaluate our SM design choices on language modeling in Appendix~\ref{app:ablation-lm}.
 We find that using SM 80\% of the time and $k=3$ superposition yields the best validation perplexities.
+Moreover, an alternative SM feedback with softmax (with a trainable temperature) instead of top-k achieves competitive validation perplexities, at the cost of higher compute and memory demands.
+Even though the softmax allows for propagating the gradients to the first model pass, applying the update based on both model passes does not improve the perplexities while increasing the computational cost.
+Finally, Appendix~\ref{app:speed} shows that the overhead in inference by SM is small (12\%).